Meet Our Team

 — Executive Director

 Alexandra moved to Miami in 2007 from Kansas to attend the University of Miami.
 There she obtained her Master’s and Bachelor’s degrees in marine conservation.
 Prior to joining Dream in Green Alexandra was researching fisheries ecology with the National Oceanic and Atmospheric Administration.
 Looking for new challenges outside of scientific research, Alexandra came across the opportunity to join the Dream in Green team.
-She is excited to be a part of WE-LAB and to spearhead the expansion of the program into Broward County.
+She is excited to be a part of DIG and head the WE-LAB program and its expansion in South Florida.

 Sophia D. Salver